hanna1909/data-challenges-updated/07-ML-Ops/02-Cloud-training/06-Train-in-the-cloud/README.md

 [//]: # ( challenge presentation )

-Now that the dataset is in the cloud, we are ready to move the training of the model itself to the cloud.
+We have stored the training and validation datasets in the cloud in our first data warehouse.
+We updated the package in order to be able to consume and update the data by chunks from the data warehouse.
+We are ready to move the training of the model itself to the cloud.

 In this challenge, we will discover the third pillar product of the **Google Cloud Platform** suite: